Student gov't seeks changes to NYU academic calendar

 November 22, 2021

-NYU’s student government discussed revisions to the academic calendar more secular and promoting sustainability measures at dining halls at its third meeting of the fall 2021 semester on Nov.
+NYU’s student government discussed revisions to the academic calendar and promoting sustainability measures at dining halls at its third meeting of the fall 2021 semester on Nov.
 18.

 Secularizing the academic calendar